- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 - Causation: Proving that the medical provider’s negligent actions or decisions directly resulted in your child’s injuries.
 Your legal team will carefully examine medical records, expert testimony, and evidence to demonstrate a clear link between negligence and the harm suffered.

-Families affected by vacuum extraction complications can pursue various damages in a medical malpractice claim, including:
+Families affected by vacuum delivery complications can pursue various damages in a medical malpractice claim, including:

 - Medical Expenses for Mother and Child: Compensation covers all incurred medical bills related to treating your child’s injury, hospital stays, surgeries, ongoing physical therapy, medication, and future treatments.
 Damages also cover medical costs for maternal injuries.

-- Lost Wages: If parents miss work or leave their jobs entirely to care for a child injured by vacuum extraction, compensation can recover lost income and diminished earning potential.
+- Lost Wages: If parents miss work or leave their jobs entirely to care for a child injured during vacuum delivery, compensation can recover lost income and diminished earning potential.

-- Pain and Suffering: Birth injuries can cause significant physical discomfort and lasting emotional pain.
+- Pain and Suffering: Injuries during childbirth can cause significant physical discomfort and lasting emotional pain.
 Your claim can provide monetary relief for the pain endured by both the mother and child.

-- Emotional Distress: The trauma of birth injuries affects the entire family.
+- Emotional Distress: The trauma of injuries during childbirth affects the entire family.
 Compensation can address psychological distress, such as anxiety, depression, or emotional trauma caused by witnessing or experiencing negligence.

-- Future Medical Costs: Many birth injuries require lifelong care and medical support.
+- Future Medical Costs: Many injuries sustained in childbirth require lifelong care and medical support.
 Compensation anticipates and covers these ongoing expenses, ensuring adequate future care.

-How a Chicago Vacuum Extraction Injury Lawyer Can Help With Compensation?
+How a Vacuum Extraction Injury Attorney Can Help

 A dedicated Chicago birth injury lawyer provides valuable support and representation throughout your medical malpractice claim.
-Experienced attorneys understand the intricacies of birth injury cases and diligently advocate for your family’s rights and compensation.
+Experienced attorneys understand the intricacies of these cases and diligently advocate for your family’s rights and compensation.

 Investigating the Case

-A thorough investigation determines precisely how the injury occurred, identifying any inadequate use of the vacuum extractor by medical staff during the delivery process.
+A thorough investigation determines precisely how the injury occurred, identifying any inadequate use of the extractor by staff during the delivery process.

 Gathering Medical Records

-Carefully examining documentation and evidence to establish what occurred during the vacuum extraction procedure.
+Carefully examining documentation and evidence to establish what occurred during the vacuum delivery procedure.
 This step is essential for demonstrating negligence and building a strong legal case.

 Consulting with Medical Experts